 Note: GPs in the Hutt Valley do not currently offer maternity care.

-Looking for an LMC.
-Every woman in pregnancyshould have an LMC, who will monitor your wellbeing and how your baby is doing.
+Every woman in pregnancy should have an LMC, who will monitor your wellbeing and how your baby is doing.
 See the links above.
 This may be a midwife or obstetrician.
 There are two choices for an LMC in the Hutt Valley:

 A Community midwife

-There are approximately 40 self-employed midwives in the Hutt Valley community.
+The DHB fluctuates between 35 and 45 LMC midwives; currently there are 36 community-based case-loading midwives with primary access agreements providing lead maternity care.
 They care for women and their families from the beginning of pregnancy up to six weeks after the birth.
 This is a free service paid for by the Ministry of Health if you are eligible.

 Midwives usually work in group practices, so they have ‘back up’ if needed (to cover sickness, days off, etc.).
 You may be seen in a clinic or some midwives provide some home visits.
 They also work closely with the hospital’s midwives and maternity unit.

 What to look for in a midwife click here for more information https://www.midwife.org.nz/women-in-new-zealand/what-to-look-for-in-a-midwife

 Not all LMCs offer home birth.
 If you are interested in having your baby at home ask the LMC if they provide this service.

 You may decide that you want a private obstetrician to be your LMC.
 They will charge for their services.